dustinpfister/blog_posts/_posts/threejs-examples-lines-deterministic.md

 ### Read up more on lines and line materials

 The module that I have made that I am writing about can be used to create an instance of a threejs group where each child of the group is an [instance of a line](/2018/04/19/threejs-line).
 A line in threejs is one alternative to that of the typical [mesh object](/2018/05/04/threejs-mesh/) that is used to add content to an over all scene object.
-What is nice about lines is that when making a custom geometry I just have to worky about the position attribute of the geometry and that is it.
-There is also things like the index of the position attribite and also with lines the order of the points is of concern, but I do not have to care so much about the addtional values that are needed when making geometry to be used with a mesh object and the various mesh materials.
+What is nice about lines is that when making a custom geometry I just have to worry about the position attribute of the geometry and that is it.
+There is also things like the index of the position attribute and also with lines the order of the points is of concern, but I do not have to care so much about the additional values that are needed when making geometry to be used with a mesh object and the various mesh materials.

 ### Check out more on the buffer geometry class